jt14den/better-research-software/episodes/09-wrap-up.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What are the FAIR research principles?
+- What are the FAIR principles?
-- How do FAIR principles apply to software?
+- How can FAIR principles help us develop better research software?
--  What are the wider Research Software Development Principles and where does FAIR fit into them?
+- What are the wider research software development principles in the context of you team, peers and the world?

 ::::::::::::::::::::::::::::::::::::::::::::::::